-The value of medium and long-term financing by the BNP Paribas group (including subordinated loans, without interest) as at the end of December 2012 amounted to PLN 6,180 million.
+Financing granted by the BNP Paribas group to other entities of BNP Paribas Bank Polska SA Group decreased in 2012 by PLN 428 million.
+The total value of medium and long-term financing by the BNP Paribas group (including subordinated loans, without interest) as at the end of December 2012 amounted to PLN 7,575 million.

-Furthermore, the Bank actively cooperates with European and international financial institutions, including the European Investment Bank and European Bank for Reconstruction and Development.
-At the end of December 2012, the amount of the disbursed financing made available by these institutions totalled PLN 404 million and EUR 30 million, respectively.
+The BNP Paribas Bank Polska Group actively cooperates with the European and international financial institutions such as the European Investment Bank and European Bank for Reconstruction and Development.
+At the end of December 2012, the disbursed financing made available by these institutions totalled PLN 574 million and PLN 123 million, respectively.